-There are a few other things to consider when deciding on what insurance options to choose for your small home business.
-Factors such as being zoned for business, licenses and permits, vehicles used for your business, and taxes all need to be investigated.
+There are a few other things to consider when deciding what insurance options for your small home business.
+Factors such as being zoned for business, licenses, permits, vehicles used for your business, and taxes must be investigated.
 Your agent can help you to wade through all of the regulations and help you to determine what is the best way to protect your small home business.

-Should you have any questions about protecting your small home business, contact us via email here or call us at (863) 646-LOCK.Continue Reading
+If you have any questions about protecting your small home business, contact us via email or at (863) 646-LOCK.Continue Reading

 We may not get much ice in Central Florida, but many other potential hazards can cause someone to slip and fall at your house or your office.
-In Central Florida we also have a large elderly population who are all potential fall victims, steps must be taken to keep them from falling.
+Central Florida also has a large elderly population who are all potential fall victims.
+Steps must be taken to keep them from falling.
 Prevention is the key to eliminating slip and fall hazards and preventing serious injury from occurring due to negligence.
 Here are a few ways that you can make both your home or business safe from slip hazards:

 All that is needed to stop slip and fall accidents is to care enough to prevent them.
-Should you have any questions about Liability Insurance, contact us via email here or call us at (863) 646-LOCK.Continue Reading
+If you have any questions about Liability Insurance, contact us via email or at (863) 646-LOCK.Continue Reading

 No matter what type of business you run, you need to protect your interests with the right liability insurance policy.
 Every company needs a variety of different types of insurance; some of these policies are the same no matter what kind of business you have, while others might be specific to your industry.
 One of the coverage’s that remains the same across the board is general liability coverage.